Are you considering buying a smart home? This article will share the types of technology you can hope to...

 Key facts about Stamford

-- Of the seven primary schools in Stamford, both Great Casterton Church of England Primary School and The Bluecoat School have been rated “outstanding” by Ofsted.
+- There are seven primary schools in Stamford, notable examples are Great Casterton Church of England Primary School and The Bluecoat School;

-- In the public secondary sector, both Casterton College Rutland and Stamford Welland Academy have been rated “good”.
+- Reputable public secondary sector schools include Casterton College Rutland and Stamford Welland Academy;

-- Some of the leading names in the private sector are within 20 miles of Stamford – Uppingham, Oundle, and Oakham, for example;
+- Some of the leading names in the private sector are within 20 miles of Stamford.
+These include Uppingham, Oundle, and Oakham;

 - The 100-mile or so drive into central London typically takes less than 2 hours.
 The fastest trains from Stamford to London Kings Cross take one hour 13 minutes.